wilbura009/webScraper/README.md

 # webScraper

-Testing using beautifulSoup to scrape a site and produced a formatted output.
+Testing using BeautifulSoup to scrape a site and produced a formatted output.